stillHere3000/stillHere3000/README.md

 Hello There,  welcome to github of various mashses of projects.
 The projects are a range of web, cybersecurity, auditing, and native desktop applications and scripts I use to keep my homelab and secure.
 [Webportfolio](https://webportfolio-6gl.pages.dev/)

-Below are some of my profile
+Below are some of my projects, frameworks I have worked in both an academic and cooperate setting.

 <h5> Web Dev dabbling</h5>
 <div>